Jacob Z. Hess, Ph.D.

 - More robust informed consent.
 Dr. Newman, a member of the Psychopharmacologic Drugs and Pediatric Advisory Committee that helped review evidence of suicide in youth, said this “this controversy over the use of antidepressants in children illustrates the need for a more sophisticated approach to evaluating harms and efficacy than simply seeing whether they are statistically significant at a P value of less than 0.05.
 Regardless of the P value, no psychotropic drug is free of potential negative effects.
 The best available estimates of the magnitude and nature of the effects of the drugs must be discussed with patients and families, so that they can make an informed decision about treatment.”
 Speaking of informed consent, Dr. Tomi Gomory told me in personal correspondence, “we need a fully transparent discussion of the pro’s and cons.
 Providers rarely, if ever, identity all the adverse effects and reactions.”

 - More support for gradual, carefully tapered reductions.
 Help patients taper off if and when they feel ready.
 In many cases where tapering happens, however, physicians have received little training on safe and effective discontinuation.
-For those doctors seeking an expanded skill-set, there was a great training that happened last year (recorded and available here) – and another set to begin in June.
+For those doctors seeking an expanded skill-set, there was a great training that happened in 2017 (recorded and available here) – and another in 2018.
 Luckily, there is also a growing amount of powerful information to guide individual patients and families on the gradual, personalized, careful, and managed tapering process people need to be successful (slow and mindful enough to manage withdrawal effects).
+This ideally should be done with professional oversight.
 Check out Laura Delano’s Withdrawal Project as a great place to find more guidance.

 - Stop telling patients they need to be on antidepressants life-long.
 This is happening a lot, with patients experiencing various mental/emotional conditions – including with children.
-Please stop!
-As I’ve written and spoken about extensively, this can be such a despairing message for people to hear – and undoubtedly, has contributed to some people reaching a place of lethal despair (see these essays, these videos + this class).
+Please stop telling people this, and help them appreciate the possibility of tapering off one day if-and-when the time is right (and with appropriate supervision).
+As I’ve written and spoken about extensively, the life-long treatment message can be, for some, such a despairing message for people to hear – and undoubtedly, has contributed to some people reaching a place of lethal despair (see these essays, these videos + this class).